javo0101/introGIS/sections/11buffer.md

 ![Creating a Buffer Zone](images/buffer1.png)

 Here, choose Hydro as the source layer, then select a Fixed Radius of 500 meters.
-Name the Output Shapefile “Hydro buffer” and place it in a convenient directory in your computer.
+Name the Output Shapefile “hydro_buffer” and place it in a convenient directory in your computer.
 Leave everything else as is, and click OK.
 Your result should look something like this:

 ![Buffer Zone Resulting Layer](images/buffer2.png)